Cobham Limited

 Cobham Limited is a British aerospace manufacturing company based in Bournemouth, England.

-Cobham was originally founded by Sir Alan Cobham as Flight Refuelling Limited (FRL) in 1934.
-During 1939, British airline Imperial Airways performed several non-stop crossings of the Atlantic using equipment provided by FRL.
-During the late 1940s, the company's aerial refuelling equipment broke new ground, including a round-the-world flight by specially equipped Boeing B-50 Superfortresses in 1948 and the demonstration of the now-widely used 'probe and drogue' method of air-to-air refuelling for the first time in 1949.
-A wide range of aircraft have since been equipped with Cobham's refuelling equipment.

-The company has grown and diversified into various markets, often through acquisitions.
-Michael Cobham, Alan's son, took over its leadership during 1969.
+Founded by Sir Alan Cobham as Flight Refuelling Limited (FRL) in 1934, the company has since grown and diversified into various markets through its acquisitions.

 During 1994, the firm was formally renamed Cobham plc; by this point, the company had in excess of 10,000 employees and had operations in North America, Europe, Malaysia and South Africa.
-In January 2020, the company was acquired by American private equity firm Advent International for £4 billion and Cobham Mission Systems was sold to Eaton in June 2021 for $2.83 billion.
+In January 2020, the company was acquired by American private equity firm Advent International for £4 billion, and Cobham Mission Systems, its aerial refuelling wing, was sold to Eaton in June 2021 for $2.83 billion.

 History

-Formation and early activities
+1930s to 1990s: Formation, early activities and growth

 During the 1920s and 1930s, aerial refuelling of aircraft in mid-flight was performed only on an experimental basis, typically for attempts to set new flight endurance records.
-In this era, Alan Cobham became an accomplished pilot, winning multiple air races as well as the de Havilland aircraft company appointing him as their senior pilot.
-Alan decided to leave de Havilland to pursue his own ventures, including the formation of an aerobatic troupe and a small airline; he embarked on a long term campaign to popularise commercial air travel, making efforts to secure both public and the British Government's backing for the sector.
+During this era, Alan Cobham became an accomplished pilot, winning multiple air races as well as the de Havilland aircraft company appointing him as their senior pilot.
+Cobham decided to leave de Havilland to pursue his own ventures, including the formation of an aerobatic troupe and a small airline; he embarked on a long term campaign to popularize commercial air travel, making efforts to secure both public and the British Government's backing for the sector.